catalyst-team/catalyst/docs/index.rst

 - **contrib** - additional modules contributed by Catalyst users.
 - **core** - framework core with main abstractions - Experiment, Runner, Callback and State.
 - **data** - useful tools and scripts for data processing.
-- **DL** – runner for training and inference, all of the classic ML and CV/NLP/RecSys metrics and a variety of callbacks for training, validation and inference of neural networks.
+- **dl** – runner for training and inference, all of the classic ML and CV/NLP/RecSys metrics and a variety of callbacks for training, validation and inference of neural networks.
 - **utils** - typical utils for Deep Learning research.

 Tests